mashfikur/Work-Loom-Job-Searching-Website/README.md

 The Project is available here - [Live Link](https://work-loom.web.app/)

-This is a full stack react application , able to do CRUD methods with api calling and data fetching and updating from Date Base.
+This is a Full stack react application , able to do CRUD methods with api calling and data fetching and updating from Date Base.

 On the Frontend the project is using **React , React-router , Tailwind CSS ,Daisy UI , Axios etc** and many other third party react packages.